tvartom/ansible-collection-serveradmin/README.md

 The configuration repo contains this configuration in group_vars and host_vars:

 Repo-global variables:
-* serveradmin - Where this configuration repo is hosted.
+* `serveradmin` - Where this configuration repo is hosted.
 (On github)
-* organisation - A name, a prefix for all commands, and a splashscreen with ASCII-art
+* `organisation` - A name, a prefix for all commands, and a splashscreen with ASCII-art
-* applications - A list of configuration a all applications
+* `applications` - A list of configuration a all applications
-* users_all - A list of all users for the system, including public keys
+* `users_all` - A list of all users for the system, including public keys

 Variables normally set up per host:
-* application_instances - A list of selected instances from `applications` with settings for this host, like name of environment (dev, test, prod etc), database connection and domain-names.
+* `application_instances` - A list of selected instances from `applications` with settings for this host, like name of environment (dev, test, prod etc), database connection and domain-names.
-* users - A list of admin users fom `users_all` to add on this host
+* `users` - A list of admin users fom `users_all` to add on this host
-* data_migrations - Configuration for genereating scripts that copy database and files from other servers.
+* `data_migrations` - Configuration for genereating scripts that copy database and files from other servers.
-* backup - Configuration for backup of this server
+* `backup` - Configuration for backup of this server

 ## Setup

 ### Configuration repository

 TODO: Show example.
-For now you probably have access to a already setup repo.
+For now you probably have access to a already set up repo.

 ### CentOS